 All you need is the right equipment, an understanding of how to paint, and the drive to build a successful painting business.
-But make sure you have the right insurance for painters to protect yourself!
+But make sure you have the right insurance for painters to protect yourself, recommends Public Liability!

 Here is everything you need to know to start a professional painting business today:

-The first step to starting your painting business is to understand your position in the market.
+The first step to starting your painting business is understanding your position in the market.
 This will be determined by where your business is located geographically.

 If most of the buildings in your area are commercial properties, then your primary customer base will come from these properties.
 Similarly, if you’re situated in a residential area, then painting the interior and exterior of homes will be your focus.

 If you haven’t already picked a retail space, then you can also choose the kind of property you want to paint and then rent space accordingly.

 After establishing your target market, the next step involves writing your business plan.